Ten thousand times reborn

 - Kissing Cousins: Fern and Sil, Carnelian and Osidian, although they turn out to be even more closely related.

-- Luke, I Am Your Father: Carnelian is actually Osidian and Molochite's brother.
+- Luke, I Am Your Father: Carnelian is actually the son of the God Emperor Kumatuya, making him Osidian and Molochite's half-brother.

 - Mayincatec: The Masters have some shades of this (see the picture above), but then again there're also significant Roman and Southeast Asian influences.